cesar-douady/open-lmake/doc/src/lmake_rules_module.md

 ### [`class Py2Rule(Rule)`](unit_tests/python2.html#:~:text=class%20Cat%28Py2Rule%29%20%3A), `class Py3Rule(Rule)` and [`class PyRule(Rule)`](unit_tests/basics.html#:~:text=class%20CatPy%28Cat%2CPyRule%29%20%3A)

-These classes may be used as base class for rules that execute python code doing imports.
+These classes may be used as base classes for rules that execute python code doing imports.

 It manages `.pyc` files.
 Also, it provides deps to module source files although python may optimize such accesses and miss deps on dynamically generated modules.